-A Raisin in the Sun discussion questions force students to think critically about the drama and to examine views and biases.
-I identify four A Raisin in the Sun discussion questions as essential questions in considering Hansberry’s themes.
-I also offer discussion questions for each act of the play.
+A Raisin in the Sun discussion questions force students to think critically about the drama and to examine perspectives and biases.
+I identify four A Raisin in the Sun discussion questions as essential questions in exploring Hansberry’s themes.

 Systemic racism in A Raisin in the Sun